(If you’ve missed the beginning of The End, start with this link)

 “Work or pleasure?”

 “Both.
-A very enjoyable evening.
+A very pleasant evening.
 I would have liked to finish the night with him, but he was my job.”

 “I see.
 Do you know why I’m calling you?”